 The traditional light is wired into the ceiling.
 Ceiling lights are usually connected within the lighting circuit, which is connected to the consumer unit.

-A traditional Pendant light comprises a ceiling rose, cable and light fitting where the bulbs attached and shine downward.
+A traditional Pendant light comprises a ceiling rose, cable and light fitting where the bulbs are attached and shine downward.
 Pendants typically have a lampshade to soften the light.
-Lampshades are interchangeable or built-in depending on the light.
-There are many delightful Pendant lights on the UK market with hundreds of designs available.
+Lampshades are interchangeable or built-in, depending on the light.
+There are many delightful Pendant lights on the UK market, with hundreds of designs available.

 Flush & Semi-Flush